Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/concerns/server-caching.md

 // stores generated responses in a temporary directory
 // uses memory to store the index meta data
-// low RAM comsumption but way slower than memory var cache = ServerCache.TemporaryFiles();
+// low RAM consumption but way slower than memory var cache = ServerCache.TemporaryFiles();

 // stores generated responses in the given directory